sebaswvv/TheGardenGroup/api/Readme.md

 To start the API server.
-Open root folder in a terminal and type: npm start
+Open root folder .\api in a terminal and type: npm start

 ---